gigascience/gigadb-website/gigadb/app/tools/excel-spreadsheet-uploader/template/UPDATE_INSTRUCTIONS.md

 ## Reviewing

-During the reviewing, comments may be exchange on the pull requests directly between reviewers and author.
+During the reviewing, comments may be exchanged on the pull requests directly between reviewers and author.

 If additional changes to the spreadsheet are necessary, a number of rounds of steps 9, 10 and 11 are to be performed again.
 When the pull request has been approved by two members of the tech team, it will be merged to the codebase

 ## Merging and sharing with the users

-When two developers have approved the pull request, We will merge the pull request and will send a general email announcing the change with description and instructions for downloading the file.
+When two developers have approved the pull request, we will merge the pull request and will send a general email announcing the change with description and instructions for downloading the file.